differentpla-net/differentpla-net.github.io/_posts/2020/2020-12-11-bits-for-timestamps.md

 Next up is hours.
 There are 24 hours in a day.
 The next largest power of two is 32, which takes 5 bits (0-31).
 That leaves you with **37 bits**.

 There are 365 and a bit days in a year.
-That's going to need 9 bits (0-511).
+That's more than 256, so 8 bits won't be enough.
+It's less than 512, so 9 bits is sufficient (0-511).
 That leaves you with **28 bits**.

 That's about 250 million years.